-If you want to change PCPs, please call Member Services (phone numbers are printed on the back cover of this booklet).
-In most cases the change will be effective on the first day of the month following the request.
+In most cases, the PCP change will be effective on the first day of the month following the request.

-Section 2.2 What kinds of medical care can you get without getting approval in advance from your PCP?
+Section 2.2 What kinds of medical care can you get without a referral from your PCP?

 You can get the services listed below without getting approval in advance from your PCP.